 WSU welcomes National Merit scholars

-You're eligible for this scholarship if you're identified as a semifinalist by the National Merit Corporation.
+You're eligible for this scholarship if you're identified as a semifinalist by the National Merit Corporation and you're admitted to WSU Pullman.

 Full tuition for up to four years